James-VT/MS2_Gloucestershire_Battlefields/README.md

 * Coolors
     * The colour palette for this site was chosen using Coolors.
 [Coolors](https://coolors.co/)

-* JQuery
-    * JQuery is used in this project via CDN to provide the option of simplifying JavaScript code.
-[JQuery](https://jquery.com/download/#using-jquery-with-a-cdn)

 * GeoHack
     * GeoHack is a service I've used via Wikipedia to source the coordinates for the battlefields in order to place the map markers correctly.
 [GeoHack](https://geohack.toolforge.org/)